 One reason we struggle to get better at making decisions is because we rarely receive feedback on the quality of our decisions.
 Think about it, there is no Yelp for decision ability where you can leave a review.
 It's like we're operating a restaurant but the customers can't give us feedback.
 So we never learn that the steak has too much salt or the spaghetti has too much sauce.
 Because we can't learn and get better, we go out of business.
 Good decisions don't ensure success but bad ones almost always ensure failure.

 The way to test the quality of your decisions, whether individually or organizationally, is by testing the process by which they are made.
-And one way to do that is to use a decision journal.
+The best way to do that, according to the dean of biases and Nobel winner, Daniel Kahneman, is to use a decision journal.
+Kahneman said:

-You can think of a decision journal as quality control — something like we’d find in a manufacturing plant.
+You can think of a decision journal as quality control — something like we'd find in a manufacturing plant or a restaurant.